Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 3. Leverage your skills and impact when the range is shared

-When an interviewer shares the salary range for a position, remember that you don’t need to make a final decision at that moment.
+When an employer shares the salary range for a position, remember that you don’t need to make a final decision at that moment.
 Instead, you should be thinking about how to position yourself optimally for when an offer is extended.

 When discussing your salary expectations, explain how hiring you will uniquely contribute to the company’s success.